Changing Your Content

 Stop Being Stuck in the Same Old Way.

 Getting away from the Usual Bad Habit of the "Keyword List" is the only way to stop being treated like just another person in a crowded job market.
-By making this Important Change toward grouping skills by what they do, you fix the trust issue and change your resume from a basic data list into a useful guide to your skills.
+Shifting to function-based grouping fixes the trust issue and changes your resume from a basic data list into a useful guide to your skills.

 Changing your skills to show proven wins is the fastest way to protect your professional worth and make sure you are seen for your real skill, not just the words you use.